Wet chemistry

 Wet chemistry is a form of analytical chemistry that uses classical methods such as observation to analyze materials.
-It is called wet chemistry since most analyzing is done in the liquid phase.
-Wet chemistry is also called bench chemistry since many tests are performed at lab benches.
+The term wet chemistry is used as most analytical work is done in the liquid phase.
+Wet chemistry is also known as bench chemistry, since many tests are performed at lab benches.

 Materials

 Wet chemistry commonly uses laboratory glassware such as beakers and graduated cylinders to prevent materials from being contaminated or interfered with by unintended sources.
 Gasoline, Bunsen burners, and crucibles may also be used to evaporate and isolate substances in their dry forms.
 Wet chemistry is not performed with any advanced instruments since most automatically scan substances.
 Although, simple instruments such as scales are used to measure the weight of a substance before and after a change occurs.
 Many high school and college laboratories teach students basic wet chemistry methods.

 History

 Before the age of theoretical and computational chemistry, wet chemistry was the predominant form of scientific discovery in the chemical field.
 This is why it is sometimes referred to as classic chemistry or classical chemistry.
 Scientists would continuously develop techniques to improve the accuracy of wet chemistry.
 Later on, instruments were developed to conduct research impossible for wet chemistry.
 Over time, this became a separate branch of analytical chemistry called instrumental analysis.
 Because of the high volume of wet chemistry that must be done in today's society and new quality control requirements, many wet chemistry methods have been automated and computerized for streamlined analysis.
 The manual performance of wet chemistry mostly occurs in schools.